michaelwybraniec/deepsee/docs/architecture.md

     - Task management (CRUD with required fields).
     - Attachments (upload, list, delete).
     - Search, filtering, sorting, pagination of tasks.
+  - See `docs/technology.md` for specific Python framework, ORM, and library choices.
     - Change password.
   - Enforces:
     - “User can modify only their own data, but can view all records.”